mawudem/UniRoom_Experts_saitama/README.md

 ## Technologies used
 ### English-version
-   -We are using Javascript.
+   We are using Javascript.

 ### French-version
-   -Nous avons utilisé Javascript.
+   Nous avons utilisé Javascript.

 ## How to install